MASLAB/software-how-to/README.md

 print(raven_board.get_motor_encoder(Raven.MotorChannel.CH1)) # Print encoder count = "0"
 ```

+> [!IMPORTANT]
+> Encoder count should matches with the motor direction.
+To test, run the motor with direct mode (see [direct mode](#direct-mode)) and read out encoder reading.
+When motor is going forward (`reverse=False`), encoder counts should go up.
+If not, swap the C1 and C2 wires.
+See [motor connection](https://github.com/MASLAB/kitbot-how-to?tab=readme-ov-file#motor-connection) for more information.

 ## Motor
 There are 3 ways to drive the motors:
 * Direct - Motor moves according to a torque and speed factor.
 We recommend driving in direct mode first to get things started.